 Hoad's concluding lines read even better today, “All bureaucratic arty farties at the Australia Council should attend at least a couple of the current cycles at The Edge.
 They may learn something about life as well as art.”

 Hoad's plea largely fell on deaf ears.
-But for another eight years Kinetic Energy kept the flame burning, doubling the size of their body of work and expanding their schools and education programmes.
+But Kinetic Energy kept the flame burning, doubling the size of their body-of-work and expanding their schools and education programs.
 Two international tours - to Amsterdam in 1995 and to Indonesia in 1996 - were embarked upon.
-A bit of state government funding followed the Carr government’s election in NSW.
-And their ongoing events at The Edge in support of contemporary Australian performance were continued, most notably the DANCE ON THE EDGE and the JAZZ ON THE EDGE series.
-In March 2000, in an article on the company's retrospective season of seven works performed during that year, Jess Bell of Revolver Magazine said, “An independent theatre company still operating after 25 years is practically a miracle.”
+After the Carr government’s election in NSW, the company received a small annual state government grant until 2002.
+And their ongoing events at THE EDGE in support of contemporary Australian performance were continued.
+Most notably, the co-directors initiated the DANCE ON THE EDGE project, which they curated together with independent dancer/choreographers Janis Claxton and Carolyn Hammer.
+Similarly, they launched the JAZZ ON THE EDGE series, together with musician/composer Lee McIver.

-But in October 2001, their work was cruelly brought to a halt when a virtual near-death-experience, occasioned by a particularly virulent form of reactive arthritis, hospitalised Graham and left him partly crippled.
-They were forced to stop all operations at The Edge and vacated it in April 2002.
+But in October 2001, their work was cruelly brought to a halt, when a virtual near-death-experience, occasioned by a particularly virulent form of reactive arthritis, hospitalised Graham and left him partly crippled.
+They were forced to stop all operations at THE EDGE and vacated it in April 2002.

 And there was still unfinished business to deal with: the greatest lie in English literature!
 Before Graham's illness, the pair had become intrigued by the controversy over the identity of William Shakespeare.
 They now picked up the thread and resumed work on their SHAKE-SPEARE project.
 The first two parts of this monumental undertaking premiered in 2004 at their new Sydney venue at the St Luke's complex, in Enmore.
 Both plays (SHAKE-SPEARE Part 1 & 2) were then shown at Newcastle University, before going on tour to Baltimore (USA) and the UK at the end of that year.

 One wonders how much longer the pair can continue to do what they do before time commits them to the usual fate reserved for “true national treasures of the performing arts”: the graveyard of anonymity, along with the real Shake-speare.
 Until then, the Phoenix and her Turtle Dove (alias Jepke & Graham) will continue to support the arts, create new work, and mentor the next generation.